PT | FINALLY AN AMAZING SUMMER!

 We arrange private buses from Budapest to Kecskemét and back at the beginning and end of each session.
-The cost of the bus is included in the camp fee, but it is not mandatory to take the bus.
+The cost of the bus is not included in the camp fee, and it is not mandatory to take the bus.
 Nevertheless, we recommend it to “veteran” campers, to catch up with friends as soon as possible and “newbies” alike, who would like to meet their fellow campers on the way to camp.

 BE THE FIRST TO SPREAD THE WORD!

 Tell all your friends about the camp so they won’t miss out on the party!
 We’ll happily provide you with brochures, posters, leaflets and anything more that you might need.
 If you have any questions, don’t hesitate to contact us!

 Pens and pencils, a notebook, and small dictionary.
 A photocopy of your health insurance card and a copy of the certificate verifying you’re fit for camp.
 The last one is mandatory due to health and safety regulations in Hungary.
 If you’re not a resident of Hungary, we recommend you get travel insurance for your stay in the camp, just in case.
 Better safe than sorry!
 And don’t leave your smile and good mood at home, either!

 It’s important you only bring as much as you can carry!
 We are extremely child-oriented at the camp, but (not surprisingly) there are always more campers than staff, so you should be prepared to manage on your own, at least to some extent!